 Don’t have a car?
 Bluetooth trackers also work for motorcycles.
 You’ll just have to find a good place to attach it since you have less space to work with.

 ABC7 reports that one motorcycle owner lost his ride for three days.
 Since it was a rare Italian motorcycle, he stashed a Tile under the seat ahead of time in case someone snatched it.
 His worst dream came true: One day it went missing, so he reported it to Tile as stolen.

 Three days later, he received a notification that it had been discovered.
 There were no arrests … but the bike had 300 extra miles.
 So if you own a fancy ride you don’t want to lose, do what he did and insert a tracker.
 It’s better to be safe than sorry!

 That’s right — you can also use these gadgets to keep track of valuables like a gun.
 Attach one to the bag or case where you keep a rifle, shotgun or pistol.

 If anyone ever gets their hands on it, a tracker can help you find its location immediately before anything dangerous happens.

 If you live with your parents, you’re probably worried about them falling down and not being able to get up.
 Maybe your older parent likes to putter around in the garden and has lost their balance in the past.
 Either way, asking them to put a tracker in their pocket could help them stay safe if they get hurt.

 Caring for aging parents or relatives is a huge responsibility that can often feel daunting.
 Luckily, tech can go a long way in reassuring you that your family member is safe.
-From medical alert systems to smart assistants, there are many tech gadgets that help you keep a digital eye on your loved one.
+From medical alert systems to smart assistants, many tech gadgets can help you keep a digital eye on your loved one.